alindragut/web_scraper/README.md

     %% Connections for Logging
     B -- Logs --> O;
+    B2 -- Logs --> O;
     D -- Logs --> O;
     F -- Logs --> O;
     H -- Logs --> O;
-    K -- Logs --> O;

     %% Style definitions for Kafka Topics
     style C fill:#FF7F50,stroke:#333,stroke-width:2px;
     style E fill:#FF7F50,stroke:#333,stroke-width:2px;
     style G fill:#FF7F50,stroke:#333,stroke-width:2px;
-    style J fill:#FF7F50,stroke:#333,stroke-width:2px;
-    style L fill:#FF7F50,stroke:#333,stroke-width:2px;
+    style G2 fill:#FF7F50,stroke:#333,stroke-width:2px;
     style O fill:#FF7F50,stroke:#333,stroke-width:2px;
 ```

 ## Architectural Decisions

-The architecture of this project was deliberately chosen to prioritize scalability, resilience, and maintainability.
+The architecture of this project was chosen to prioritize scalability, resilience and maintainability.

 -   **Why Kafka?
 (Decoupling and Asynchronicity)**
     -   Kafka acts as a durable buffer between services.
 If the `ExtractorService` crashes, the `FetcherService` can continue to produce messages without data loss.
 Once the `ExtractorService` restarts, it will resume processing from where it left off.
 This is crucial for a long-running scraping job.
-    -   Each service is a separate consumer group.
+    -   Each service can be scaled independently.
 If fetching becomes a bottleneck, we can scale up the number of `fetcher` service containers without touching any other part of the system.
-The same applies to the `extractor`, `storage`, or any other service.
-    -  If the `ExtractorService` is slower than the `FetcherService` for example, messages will simply accumulate in the `htmls_to_process` topic without overwhelming the extractor service's memory.
+    -   It prevents backpressure.
+If the `ExtractorService` is slower than the `FetcherService`, messages will simply accumulate in the `htmls_to_process` topic without overwhelming the extractor service's memory.

--   **Why a Multi-Tiered Fetching Strategy?
-(Efficiency and Capability)**
-    -   A simple, asynchronous `aiohttp` fetch that is fast and resource-efficient.
-A full browser fetch with Selenium is slow, CPU-intensive, and memory-heavy.
-By using the simple fetcher as the first line of attack, we process the vast majority of "easy" websites cheaply.
-    -   We only use the expensive "advanced" fetcher when absolutely necessary, as determined by the `ExtractorService`.
-This targeted approach provides the power to handle complex JavaScript-driven sites without paying the performance penalty for every single URL.

--   **Why is the escalation logic in the Extractor?
+-   **Why is the contact page logic in the Extractor?
 (Single Responsibility & Centralized Logic)**
-    -   By moving the escalation logic from the fetcher to the extractor, we adhere to the Single Responsibility Principle.
-The fetcher's job is just to fetch; the extractor's job is to understand HTML.
+    -   Separation of concerns - the fetcher's job is to fetch HTML pages; the extractor's job is to understand HTML content.
-    -   The `ExtractorService` is the only service that can definitively say, "This HTML is empty and contains no useful data."
-Placing the re-queueing logic here is more accurate and centralizes the complex decision-making process.

--   **Why a Storage Service?
-(Merging data from multiple streams)**
+-   **Why a dedicated Storage Service?
+(Data Merging and Abstraction)**
-    -   This service's sole responsibility is to communicate with the persistent storage layer (Elasticsearch).
-It handles specific database logic like index creation and schema mapping.
-This decouples the `ExtractorService` from the implementation details of the database.
-If we decided to switch to a different database, only the `StorageService` would need to change.
+    -   This service's main responsibility is to communicate with the persistent storage layer (Elasticsearch).
+It handles database-specific logic like index creation, schema mapping and update/insert (upsert) operations.
+This decouples all other services from the implementation details of the database.
-    -   This design is powerful for future enhancements.
-Its role would be to **merge** different data streams into a single company record before saving the final document.
-This makes the architecture a plug-and-play system for future data sources.
+    -   This service also acts as a **data fusion point**.
+It consumes from both the `extracted_data` topic (from the scraper) and the `company_name_data` topic (from a CSV) and merges them into a single company record in Elasticsearch using the domain as the primary key.
+This design makes it easy to plug in new data sources in the future.

 -   **Why Elasticsearch?
-(Storage to Search)**
+(From Storage to Search)**
     -   For the final goal of matching company profiles, a standard relational database is insufficient.
-    -   Elasticsearch's powerful text analysis, inverted index, and relevance scoring are purpose-built for this kind of search and matching problem, providing both the speed and the capabilities required for a high match rate.
+    -   Elasticsearch's powerful text analysis, inverted index and relevance scoring are purpose-built for these kind of fuzzy search and matching problems, providing both the speed and the capabilities required for a high match rate.

 ## Technology Stack